IntuitiveHarmony/recordCollector/README.md

 ## 🌐 Data Mapping

 Perhaps one of the most confusing aspects of working with databases for me is relating tables.
 I get what is happening on a core level (basicly) and I also know how powerful relating tables can be for a developer.
 I utelized a couple of 1:M relationships as well as a few M:M relatinships.
-To help myself out with making sense of all the data entities I was trying to implement.
-Here is a picture of my ERD:
+To help myself out with making sense of all the data entities I was trying to implement I drew myself a diagram of each of the data entities and the relationships between them.
+This is also know as an ERD (Entity Data Relationship).
+Here is a picture of my ERD, which I referenced constanlty while building Record Collector:

 <img src="./main_app/static/images/dataMap.png" width="700em" alt="Data Map"/>